 Am I eligible to go on the self-build register?

-Our custom and self-build Register is split into two parts:
+Our custom and self-build Register is split into 2 parts:

-- Applicants meeting all of the eligibility criteria, including the local connection test, will be placed into part one of the register
+- Applicants meeting all of the eligibility criteria, including the local connection test, will be placed into Part 1 of the register

-- Applicants that do not establish a local connection, but otherwise meet the eligibility criteria, will be entered into Part Two of the register
+- Applicants that do not establish a local connection, but otherwise meet the eligibility criteria, will be entered into Part 2 of the register

-Applicants meeting at least one of the criteria below will be defined as having a local connection to Wokingham Borough.
+Applicants meeting at least 1 of the criteria below will be defined as having a local connection to Wokingham Borough.
 These are: